 Yes: ____ No ____

-If yes, please describe the risk assessment process used for this project to allow engagement with mitigations if needed?
+If yes, please describe the risk assessment process used for this undertaking to allow engagement with mitigations if needed?

-Under what conditions will the assigned resources be directed to disengage from the project?
+Under what conditions will the assigned resources be directed to disengage from the undertaking?

-How will this project be monitored for safe work practices, implementation of safety procedures, emergency evacuation procedures, communication procedures and span of control?
+How will this undertaking be monitored for safe work practices, implementation of safety procedures, emergency evacuation procedures, communication procedures and span of control?

 Line Officer Review